apear9/rdwplus/README.md

 ![](README_files/figure-gfm/unnamed-chunk-14-3.png)<!-- -->

-Although we already have a streams raster, several GRASS functions work best when we re-derive a new streams raster from the flow accumulation grid from the `derive_flow()` function.
-Therefore, we should use the `derive_streams()` function:
+Several GRASS functions take a streams raster as input.
+Importantly, this includes the one responsible for snapping survey sites to the stream network.
+We have a streams raster already, but we should not use it as an input to the GRASS functions.
+This is because our streams raster was not delineated in GRASS using the hydrologically corrected DEM in the example data set, which means that the stream lines in “streams.tif” may not follow the flow accumulation paths in “flowacc.tif.”
+When the flow accumulation and streams rasters do not line up, problems may arise when delineating the watersheds for sites snapped to the stream network.
+To avoid problems, we re-create a stream raster from the flow accumulation raster and use it to snap sites to the correct flow accumulation path and stream.

 ``` r
 derive_streams(